 3. Falsifying or misrepresenting educational credentials or other information required for admission to the exam; having another person take the exam on one's behalf.

 (b) Examinations Completed January 1, 2000 or Later.
-An applicant for an initial full license, except those who satisfy the requirements of 243 CMR 2.02(3)(c), must submit evidence, including certification by the examining body, of having achieved a passing score on each of Steps 1, 2, and 3 of the USMLE, or received a passing score on each of the three levels of NBOME's COMLEX exam, within a seven-year time period, beginning with the examination date when the examinee first passes a step of either exam.
+An applicant for an initial full license, except those who satisfy the requirements of 243 CMR 2.02(3)(c), must submit evidence, including certification by the examining body, of having achieved a passing score on each of Steps 1, 2, and 3 of the USMLE, or received a passing score on each of the three levels of NBME's COMLEX exam, within a seven-year time period, beginning with the examination date when the examinee first passes a step of either exam.
 An applicant for an initial full license must submit evidence of having successfully completed all parts of the MCCQE.

-(c) The Seven-year Rule An applicant who fails to pass Step 3 of the USMLE, or level 3 of the COMLEX, within three attempts, shall be required to take one additional year of ACGME or AOA approved post-graduate training before the Board will authorize the applicant to attempt the step a fourth time.
-If the fourth attempt at Step 3 or level 3 fails, the applicant is not eligible for Massachusetts licensure.
+(c) The Seven-year Rule An applicant who fails to pass Step 3 of the USMLE, or level 3 of the COMLEX, within three attempts, shall be required to take one additional year of ACGME or AOA approved post-graduate training between the third and fourth attempt.
 If the applicant did not complete an additional year of ACGME or AOA approved post-graduate training between the third and fourth attempt at Step 3 or level 3, the applicant is not eligible for Massachusetts licensure.

+If an applicant for licensure fails to pass Step 1 of the USMLE or Level 1 of the COMLEX after four attempts, the applicant is not eligible for Massachusetts licensure.
+No waiver is available to any candidate that did not pass Step 1 of the USMLE or Level 1 of the COMLEX on the fourth attempt.

+If an applicant for licensure fails to pass Step 2 of the USMLE or Level 2 of the COMLEX after four attempts, the applicant is not eligible for Massachusetts licensure.
+No waiver is available to any applicant that did not pass Step 2 of the USMLE or Level 2 of the COMLEX on the fourth attempt.

+If an applicant for licensure fails to pass Step 3 of the USMLE or Level 3 of the COMLEX after four attempts, the applicant is not eligible for Massachusetts licensure.
+No waiver is available to any candidate that did not pass Step 3 of the USMLE or Level 3 of the COMLEX on the fourth attempt.

 1. Joint Degree Waiver of Seven-year Rule.
 The Board may grant a waiver of the seven-year examination completion requirement in the case of an applicant who is actively pursuing another advanced doctoral study, provided: